Bookroo/bookroo.github.io/_posts/2017-09-22-solly-baby-and-bookroo-giveaway.md

 What better way to enjoy this lovely fall season than wearing your baby in your new [Solly Baby](http://sollybaby.com/ "Solly Baby") wrap?
 We couldn't think of anything, except for if you had some new [Bookroo](https://bookroo.com/ "Bookroo") books for your babe, to go with it. ;) Cuddle up inside and read together, cuddle up and wear your babe outside to enjoy the beautiful fall weather!
 Or check out our suggestions for [fun fall activities](http://blog.bookroo.com/14-fall-activities-to-do-instead-of-movie-night "14 FALL ACTIVITIES TO DO INSTEAD OF MOVIE NIGHT")!

-So happy Friday, friends, because today we wanted to give you the chance to win a [Solly Baby](http://sollybaby.com/ "Solly Baby") wrap of your choosing and a three-month subscription to [Bookroo](https://bookroo.com/ "Bookroo") for your little one!
+So happy Friday, friends, because today we wanted to give you the chance to win a [Solly Baby](http://sollybaby.com/ "Solly Baby") wrap of your choosing (not including collab wraps) and a three-month subscription to [Bookroo](https://bookroo.com/ "Bookroo") for your little one!

 To enter, all you need to do is:
 1. Follow [@sollybabywrap](https://www.instagram.com/sollybabywrap/ "Solly Baby Wrap") and [@bookroo_love](https://www.instagram.com/bookroo_love/ "Bookroo") on Instagram